Visualizing spin-polarization of an altermagnet KV$_2$Se$_2$O via spin-selective tunneling

 To understand the origin of these scattering vectors, we perform theoretical modeling and simulations of the QPI pattern (see SM for details).
-Figure~\ref{fig2}C shows the band structure near the Fermi level, calculated from a minimal model that incorporates both AM and SDW orders.
+Figure~\ref{fig2}C shows the band structure near the Fermi level in which AM produces the spin splitting whereas SDW folds the bands and opens the low-energy gap; the SDW-only limit remains spin degenerate (see SM Fig.~S2).
 The resulting constant energy contours (CEC) at $40$~meV (inset of Fig.~\ref{fig2}C) comprises four nearly parallel bands along the $k_x \approx \pm \pi/2a$ and $k_y \approx \pm \pi/2a$ directions.
 These orthogonal Fermi-surface segments retain opposite spin polarization and satisfy the symmetry $[U_s||M_{\bar{1}10}]$ for the spin configuration shown in Fig.~\ref{fig1}C, confirming that AM character persists even in the presence of SDW order.
 Because the SDW gap ($\sim 40$ meV) is substantially smaller than the AM spin-splitting ($\sim$1.8 eV), the system predominantly maintains its $d$-wave AM character.
 We then simulate the QPI signal by computing the Fourier-transformed LDOS modulations from elastic scattering off a single point impurity.
-The simulated QPI pattern at the experimental bias voltage ($V_b = 40$ mV) shows excellent agreement with the measurement near the Brillouin zone edges (see Fig.~\ref{fig2}D).
+The simulated QPI pattern at the experimental bias voltage ($V_b = 40$ mV) reproduces the dominant scattering vectors observed near the Brillouin zone edges (see Fig.~\ref{fig2}D), with good qualitative agreement on the principal $q_x$ and $q_y$ peaks.

 We also measure the dispersion of the spin-split AM bands, which is experimentally accessible through the bias voltage dependence of the scattering vectors.
-For example, the dispersion along the $k_x$ direction for the Fermi surface segment around $k_x = \pi/2a$ (red curves in Fig.~\ref{fig2}C) can be extracted from the energy dependence of $q_x$, which is presented in Figure~\ref{fig2}E. Due to the SDW gap opening, the dispersion extracted from $q_x$ exhibits a clear kink between 20 and 30~meV (see Fig.~\ref{fig2}F).
-To visualize the spin split and thereby experimentally confirm the $d$-wave AM on the surface of \KV, we compared the QPI patterns obtained with the W- and the SmB$_6$-tip in the following.
+For example, the dispersion along the $k_x$ direction for the Fermi surface segment around $k_x = \pi/2a$ (red curves in Fig.~\ref{fig2}C) can be extracted from the energy dependence of $q_x$, which is presented in Figure~\ref{fig2}E. Due to the SDW gap opening, the dispersion extracted from $q_x$ exhibits a slope change between 20 and 30~meV, close to the upper edge of the SDW gap (see Fig.~\ref{fig2}F).
+The extended analysis from $-100$ to $+100$~mV shows no comparably sharp feature on the negative-bias side within the experimental resolution, consistent with the particle--hole asymmetry (See Fig. S17).
+We next examine whether the impurity-induced standing waves carry spin-sensitive phase contrast, first in real space around individual arrow-shaped impurities and then statistically in momentum space.